WebXDAO/WebXDAO.github.io/CONTRIBUTING.md

 ### Reporting Bugs 💣

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎.
+Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎

-Since the new GitHub Issue forms we only suggest you to include most information possible.
-But you can also **Perform a [cursory search](https://github.com/web3community/web3community.github.io/issues)** to see if the enhancement has already been suggested.
-If it has, add a comment to the existing issue instead of opening a new one.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.